blackbird71SR/Hello-World/README.md

 - [x] **ABAP**
 ABAP is a high-level programming language created by the German software company SAP SE.
 It is currently positioned, alongside Java, as the language for programming the SAP Application Server, which is part of the NetWeaver platform for building business applications.

+- [x] **Ada**
+Ada is a structured, statically typed, imperative, and object-oriented high-level computer programming language, extended from Pascal and other languages.
+It has built-in language support for design-by-contract, extremely strong typing, explicit concurrency, tasks, synchronous message passing, protected objects, and non-determinism.
+Ada improves code safety and maintainability by using the compiler to find errors in favor of runtime errors.
+Ada is an international standard; the current version (known as Ada 2012) is defined by ISO/IEC 8652:2012.

 - [x] **Assembly**
 An assembly language, often abbreviated asm, is any low-level programming language in which there is a very strong correspondence between the program's statements and the architecture's machine code instructions.
 Each assembly language is specific to a particular computer architecture and operating system.